iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 Why is this a mathematical sound thing to do?

-Ok, say want to produce a Guassian Distribution using uniform distribution, then it's not hard to just integrate use the inverse of the CDF of Guassian to get the mapping for such a function.
+Ok, say want to produce a Gaussian Distribution using uniform distribution, then it's not hard to just integrate use the inverse of the CDF of Gaussian to get the mapping for such a function.
 However, in this case, **we are training** that mapping.

 Let $X\sim \mathcal{N}(0, 1)$ we want to train a mapping $G(x)$ such that $G(X)$ best approximate the PDF of any given function $f(x)$.
 Nice and easy.